EugeneMalin/bookme/README.md

-This is simple application template for services.
+This is simple react application for books administration.
+Server-side is powered with NestJS.

 Eugene Malin (Novikov) 2019 - 2020